Rushik-3301/Intro-to-Solidity/README.md

 # Intro-to-Solidity...
 * Solidity is a high-level programming language designed for implementing smart contracts.
 It is statically-typed object-oriented language.
-Solidity is highly influenced by Python, c++, and JavaScript which runs on the Ethereum Virtual Machine(EVM).
+Solidity is highly influenced by Python, c++, and JavaScript which runs on the Ethereum Virtual Machine(EVM).Solidity is the most used and stable Blockchain Programming language recommended by developers worldwide.Solidity is a programming language for writing smart contracts.
+Learn how to build your first smart contract on the Ethereum blockchain...

+* iF u want more information detail about solidity  -->click this link above link :

 # WHAT IS SOLIDITY USED FOR ?
 * Solidity is an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms.
-It's used to create smart contracts that implement business logic and generate a chain of transaction records in the blockchain system.
+It's used to create smart contracts that implement business logic and generate a chain of transaction records in the blockchain system...